 An infinite texture

-An architect who wishes to apply a given texture could be satisfied with cutting and pasting an image of a “brick” taken randomly from an online catalogue: the repetition would be noticeable and the resulting effect would not be natural.
+An architect who wishes to apply a given texture could be satisfied with cutting and pasting an image of a “brick” taken randomly from an online catalog: the repetition would be noticeable and the resulting effect would not be natural.

 The Polantis teams worked in Photoshop in order to adapt the texture in such a way that it would react like a real assembly of bricks.